 - Polyurethane: Not made out of latex and can be used by people whom are sensitive to latex.

-- How to put on a Condom
+- How to put a condom on a penis or sex toy

 Before using a condom, make sure to check the package for: